 Since its enactment, there have been judicial, executive and congressional challenges to certain aspects of the ACA.
 While Congress has not passed comprehensive repeal legislation, two bills affecting the implementation of certain taxes under the ACA have been signed into law, including the repeal, effective January 1, 2019, of the tax-based shared responsibility payment imposed by the ACA on certain individuals who fail to maintain qualifying health coverage for all or part of a year that is commonly referred to as the "individual mandate."
-On June 17, 2021, the U.S. Supreme Court dismissed the most recent judicial challenge to the ACA brought by several states who argued that, without the individual mandate, the entire ACA was unconstitutional.
+On June 17, 2021, the U.S. Supreme Court dismissed a judicial challenge to the ACA brought by several states who argued that, without the individual mandate, the entire ACA was unconstitutional.
 The Supreme Court's dismissal of the lawsuit did not specifically rule on the constitutionality of the ACA.
-It is unclear how other healthcare reform measures of the Biden administration or other efforts, if any, to challenge, repeal or replace the ACA will impact the ACA or our business.
+Also, on March 11, 2021, Congress enacted the American Rescue Plan of 2021, which temporarily increased premium tax credit assistance for individuals eligible for subsidies under the ACA for 2021 and 2022 and removed the 400% federal poverty level limit that otherwise applies for purposes of eligibility to receive premium tax credits.
+The Inflation Reduction Act (the "IRA") extended this increased tax credit assistance and removal of the 500% federal poverty limit through 2025.
+In the future, there may be additional challenges and/or amendments to the ACA.
+It remains to be seen precisely what any new legislation will provide, when or if it will be enacted, and what impact it will have on the availability and cost of healthcare items and services, including drug and biological products.

 Other legislative changes have been proposed and adopted in the United States since the ACA was enacted to reduce healthcare expenditures.
-These changes include the Budget Control Act of 2011, which, among other things, included aggregate reductions of Medicare payments to providers of 2% per fiscal year, which went into effect in April 2013 and, due to subsequent legislative amendments to the statute, will remain in effect through the first six months of the FY 2032 sequestration order unless additional congressional action is taken, with the exception of a temporary suspension by Congress of the 2% cut in Medicare payments from May 1, 2020 through March 31, 2022, with a 1% cut in Medicare payments in effect from March 31, 2022 to July 1, 2022, due to COVID-19 public health emergency.
+These changes include the Budget Control Act of 2011, which, among other things, included aggregate reductions of Medicare payments to providers of 2% per fiscal year, which went into effect in April 2013 and, due to subsequent legislative amendments to the statute, will remain in effect through the first eight months of the FY 2032 sequestration order unless additional congressional action is taken, with the exception of a temporary suspension by Congress of the 2% cut in Medicare payments from May 1, 2020 through March 31, 2022, and a 1% cut in Medicare payments in effect from March 31, 2022 to July 1, 2022, due to COVID-19 public health emergency.
 In January 2013, the American Taxpayer Relief Act of 2012 was signed into law, which, among other things, further reduced Medicare payments to several providers, including hospitals, imaging centers and cancer treatment centers, and increased the statute of limitations period for the government to recover overpayments to providers from three to five years.